BGP Enabled ServiceS (bess) Internet Drafts

 Working Group: BGP Enabled ServiceS (bess)

-Etheret VPN (EVPN) and Provider Backbone EVPN (PBB-EVPN) introduce a family of solutions for Ethernet services over MPLS/IP network with many advanced features including multi-homing capabilities.
-These solutions introduce Single-Active and All-Active redundancy modes for an Ethernet Segment (ES), itself defined as a set of physical links between the multi-homed device/network and a set of PE devices that they are connected to.
-This document extends the Ethernet Segment concept so that an ES can be associated to a set of Ethernet Virtual Circuits (EVCs e.g., VLANs) or other objects such as MPLS Label Switch Paths (LSPs) or Pseudowires (PWs).
-Such an ES is referred to as Virtual Ethernet Segments (vES).
-This draft describes the requirements and the extensions needed to support vES in EVPN and PBB-EVPN.
+Ethernet VPN (EVPN) and Provider Backbone EVPN (PBB-EVPN) introduce a comprehensive suite of solutions for delivering Ethernet services over MPLS/IP networks.
+These solutions offer advanced multi-homing capabilities.
+Specifically, they support Single-Active and All- Active redundancy modes for an Ethernet Segment (ES), which is defined as a collection of physical links connecting a multi-homed device or network to a set of Provider Edge (PE) devices.
+This document extends the concept of an Ethernet Segment by allowing an ES to be associated with a set of Ethernet Virtual Circuits (EVCs, such as VLANs) or other entities, including MPLS Label Switched Paths (LSPs) or Pseudowires (PWs).
+This extended concept is referred to as virtual Ethernet Segments (vES).
+This draft list the requirements and specifies the necessary extensions to support vES in both EVPN and PBB-EVPN.

 Weighted Multi-Path Procedures for EVPN Multi-Homing